MS-NeRF: Multi-Space Neural Radiance Fields: Experiments

 \subsection{Ablation studies}

-In this section, we evaluate the design of our module and explore the relation between the number of sub-space and the number of virtual images. \myPara{Ablation on using neural feature field.} We implement a module that simply outputs $K$ scalars $\{\sigma^k_i\}$ and $K$ RGB vectors $\{\mathbf{c}^k_i\}$ of three dimensions, then we use the same integral equation as NeRF to get the pixel color of each sub-space and we average among all sub-spaces to get the final pixel color.
-We integrate this design into vanilla NeRF noted as $\textrm{MS-NeRF}_{Avg}$, where we set $K=6$, and the results are reported in \cref{tab:abla_naive}.
-We also exhibit a few visual results in \cref{fig:abla_cut}, which indicate that a simple multi-space radiance field assumption can help the model partially overcome the violation of reflections, but will also introduce the over-smoothing problem because of the lack of an efficient multi-space composition strategy.
+In this section, we evaluate the design of our module and explore the relation between the number of sub-spaces and the number of virtual images. \myPara{Ablation on using neural feature field} We implement a module that simply outputs $K$ scalars $\{\sigma^k_i\}$ and $K$ RGB-G vectors $\{\mathbf{\hat{c}}^k_i\}$ of four dimensions, which consists of three RGB channels and one scaler that controls the gating information of multi-space composition.
+When rendering, we use the same integral equation as NeRF to accumulate the $K$ RGB-G vectors $\{\mathbf{\hat{c}}^k_i\}$ and get the RGB-G maps of each sub-space, then we split the RGB-G maps into RGB maps and sub-space composition maps(gating maps), finally, we apply softmax over the gating maps along the sub-space channels and use it as the weight to compose sub-space RGB maps to form the final rendering results.
+We integrate this design into Mip-NeRF 360 noted as $\textrm{MS-Mip NeRF 360}_{p}$, where we set $K=8$.
+We also integrate the hybrid module from \secref{subsec:grid_module} into Mip-NeRF 360 noted as $\textrm{MS-Mip NeRF 360}_{h}$, the results are in \tabref{tab:abla_naive}.
+We also exhibit a few visual results in \figref{fig:abla_cut}, which indicate that a simple multi-space radiance field assumption can help the model partially overcome the violation of reflections, but will also introduce the over-smoothing problem because of the lack of an efficient multi-space composition strategy.

-\myPara{Ablation on the sub-space number.} In our Euclidean space, one can control the number of virtual sub-spaces by the number and the layout of the mirror(s).
+\myPara{Ablation on the sub-space number} In our Euclidean space, one can control the number of virtual sub-spaces by the number and the layout of the mirror(s).
 For example, when two mirrors are facing each other, there could be infinitely recursive virtual image spaces, but when two mirrors are placed back against each other, there will be just one virtual image behind each mirror.
 To provide a guideline for the design of our module, we choose two scenes consisting of two mirrors with different layouts from our synthesized part of the dataset and train NeRF-based variants of different sub-space numbers and different feature dimensions.
+We construct our variants based on NeRF with the output feature dimensions $d\in \{24, 48, 64\}$ and the number of sub-spaces $K\in \{2, 4, 6, ..., 16\}$, then we train our models on the two scenes and report the results using PSNR.
+Our results in \figref{fig:abla_num_res} show that the number of sub-spaces is not required to match the actual number of virtual image spaces, and 6 sub-spaces can guarantee stable learning for multi-space radiance fields.
+Moreover, feature fields with dimension $d=24$ already encode enough information for composition, but for stable performance $d=48$ is better.